-Mary Rieger, holds a Master of Acupuncture degree from the Tai Sophia Institute (formerly the Traditional Acupuncture Institute), in Maryland.
-She is certified and licensed to practice acupuncture in the District of Columbia and Maryland.
-Mary was a faculty member and a clinical supervisor at Tai Sophia for 9 years, where she oversaw and guided students with their own clients in their senior clinical phase.
+Mary Rieger holds a Master of Acupuncture degree from Maryland University of Integrated Health (formerly Tai Sophia Institute) in Maryland.
+She is certified and licensed to practice acupuncture in the District of Columbia.
+Mary was a faculty member and clinical supervisor at Tai Sophia for nine years, where she taught core classes and oversaw and guided students in their senior clinical phase.

-In her practice, Mary also uses her background in mind/body skills such as breathing, relaxation, and visualization.
-She has a special focus on using acupuncture to enhance fertility and induce labor.
-She brings great compassion, listening, and humor to her work with clients.
-She believes that we must caretake our whole being – the physical, mental, emotional and spiritual parts of us.
-She is dedicated to meeting people where they are in life, with non-judgment and with a sense of possibility for what life does and can hold for all of us.
-Mary works with adults, as well as children and teens.
+Mary is classically trained, meaning, she treats the whole person, as well as the concern, complaint, pain, or problem that is presented.
+She brings great compassion, listening, humor, and skill to her work with clients.
+She believes that we must caretake our whole being - the physical, mental, emotional and spiritual parts of us.
+She is dedicated to meeting people where they are in life, with non-judgement and with a sense of possibility for what life does and can hold for all of us.
+Mary works with adults as well as children and teens.

 Ruth Anne Keister is a Massage Therapist and Alexander Technique Teacher.
 She helps people deeply relax and move with ease with classic massage therapy (Swedish and Deep Tissue), as well as private lessons in the Alexander Technique (www.ati-net.com).
 She graduated from the Potomac Massage Training Institute in 1999 and the Chesapeake Bay Alexander Studies Teacher Training program in 2010.
 With a lifelong interest in fitness and health, she also offers swimming lessons in the Art of Swimming/Shaw Method – applying the principles of Alexander technique to swimming (www.artofswimming.com) at two pools in DC and MD.
 In addition to her work at Healing Arts of Capitol Hill, Ruth Anne also works at Crossings, A Center for the Healing Traditions in Silver Spring, MD (www.crossingshealing.com).
 Ruth Anne is a also student of mindfulness meditation, yoga, and various types of dance, as well as an avid swimmer, cyclist, hiker, and ice skater.
 You may reach Ruth Anne via phone or email: 202-544-9389 x6 or firstname.lastname@example.org.